TheFinestArtist-Archives/JAVA-Android-Learning/Android App Architecture/MVP Pattern.md

 ```

 ###Presenter -> View
-Sim
+Simply by calling methods to update views such as `setText()` or `setBackgroundColor()`.

 ###Model -> Presenter
+Usually model is updated by calling network service Apis.
+Whenever data has been retrieved from server, you can notify model has been changed to Presenter by callbacks such as `OnDataRecieved()`.

 ###Presenter -> Model
+This part is redundant with `Controller -> Model` in MVC Pattern.
+Presenter handles users user actions is related to updating model, controller also takes care of it.
+It will update the data by calling setters such as `user.setEmail("contact@thefinestartist.com")`.

 ##MVP in Android
-Developer usually uses Activity or Fragment as a presenter but here shows a better way to  an Android Application with same feature as the example in MVC Pattern.
+Developer usually uses Activity or Fragment as a presenter but here shows a better way to distinguish between View and Presenter more strictly by making presenter class for each Activity and Fragment.
+This way Activity and Fragment only handles actions from User and updating views, therefore Activity and Fragment can concentrate on more Front-End work and Presenter actually handles other works except Front-End.
+This is an Android Application with same feature as the example in MVC Pattern.
 [Github](https://github.com/TheFinestArtist/MVP-Example)
 ```
 // Model
 public class User {